Orlando Travel Itinerary for Families

 Discovery Cove was a highlight for our trip (I mean, the whole thing was basically one giant highlight, but this was incredible).
 I wanted to hit Discovery Cove on a busier day of the week because they only admit so many people into the park.

 Discovery Cove is owned by Sea World.
 The price to get in is spendy, but it includes a whole lot of things.
 You get breakfast and lunch, all you can eat.
-You get unlimted snacks all day.
-You get wet suit, life vests, snorkles, sunscreen, and locker rental.
+You get unlimited snacks all day.
+You get a wetsuit, life vests, snorkels, sunscreen, and locker rental.
 We also got free tickets to Sea World and Aquatica for two weeks.

 We also did the dolphin swim, which I can’t recommend enough.